Perfect Steamed Asparagus Recipe

 Prepare the asparagus

-The first step is getting rid of those tough, woody stems on the end of each stalk.
+The first step is slicing off those tough, woody stems on the end of each stalk (though you don't necessarily need to get rid of them as there are ways to use up leftover asparagus ends).
 "I usually just line up my asparagus on a cutting board and trim off about 2 to 3-inches of the whitish, thick part of the stalk," Hahn explains.
 Then go ahead and cut the remaining stalks into 2 to 3-inch pieces.

 Steam the asparagus